Just so you know - This is an invited review, ok? Please find my disclaimers, as follows:

 I thought this was a safe selection of cheeses - nothing too dribbly or smelly. :)

-This made the signature, limited edition wine stand out more, with its relatively spicy taste with a nice oak undertone, long finish and heavier body.
+This made the signature, limited edition wine stand out more, with its relatively spicy taste and nice oak undertone, long finish and heavier body.

-(I generally don't like spicy wines, but I found this nice)
+(I generally don't like spicy wines, but found this delightful)